11mhg/arp-exporter/README.md

 # gARP

 The server is also able to gratuitously ARP for a particular IP when the target ip matches the nodes ip....
-This forces upstream gateways (*cough*) to update their arp cache.
+This forces all nodes on L2 to update their arp cache entry for this IP.